hamk-uas/datacube-storage-lab/README.md

 ## Sentinel 2 L1C

 The Python scripts in the `sentinel2_l1c` folder handle intake and conversions.
-The intake and copying to Local (typically a network directory), a computing node's Temp (typically fast NVMe storage on a computing node), and S3 (CSC Allas) is done as follows:
+The intake and copying to 1) the network drive, 2) a compute node's Temp (typically fast NVMe storage on a compute node), and 3) S3 (CSC Allas) is done as follows:

 ```mermaid
 graph LR;